haseeb-heaven/langchain-coder/README.md

 ## Introduction

 LangChain Coder AI is a state-of-the-art code generation tool powered by OpenAI and Vertex AI.
-It provides a seamless experience for developers to generate code snippets in various languages based on the provided prompts.
-The tool is integrated with advanced AI models like GPT-3.5, GPT-3.5 Turbo, GPT-4, Code Gecko, and Code Bison, ensuring high-quality code outputs.
+It provides a seamless experience for developers to generate code snippets in various languages based on the provided prompts. </br>The tool is integrated with advanced AI models like </br>_**OpenAI:** GPT-3.5, GPT-3.5 Turbo, GPT-4_</br> **Google:** _Code Gecko, and Code Bison, PALM and Gemini_</br>
+Ensuring high-quality code outputs from these powerful models.

 ## Features